 We provide instruments to our members at no additional cost.

-We also have a full range of percussion; including an orchestral bass drum, drum kit, three timpani, glockenspiel, xylophone and many other items.
+We also have a full range of percussion; including an orchestral bass drum, three timpani, glockenspiel, xylophone and many other items.
 If you are interested in playing percussion with us, please do get in touch!

 Below is some more information on our flutes, beginning with the highest pitched.